 Why this is the BEST Classic Green Bean Casserole Recipe?

-So when I began to question why, the answer was two-fold.
+So when I began to question what makes my casserole so delicious, I decided the answer is two-fold.

-First of all, we use fresh green beans for this recipe.
-Fresh picked green beans retain their shape and don’t disintegrate when baked.
+First of all, I use fresh green beans for this recipe.
+Fresh picked green beans retain their shape and don’t fall apart or turn to mush when baked.

-So why not use the two cans of green beans that have been sitting in your cupboard for months?
-Of course you can.
+However, if you are wondering if you can use the cans of whole green beans that have been sitting in your cupboard for months, of course you can.

 You certainly can make this classic green bean casserole with them.
 But once you use fresh green beans, you will never go back!

-And secondly, we make our own condensed cream of mushroom soup.
+The second reason that this classic green bean casserole is so good is that I make my own condensed cream of mushroom soup.
 See: Homemade Condensed Cream of Mushroom Soup recipe.

-Ideally, we will make our homemade condensed cream of mushroom soup a couple of weeks ahead of time.
-We then freeze it and thaw it out when we go to make our classic green bean casserole.
+Ideally, I will make the homemade condensed cream of mushroom soup a couple of weeks ahead of the holiday.
+I then store it in the freezer and thaw it out when I need it for this recipe.

-However, as life happens, there are sometimes when we don’t have any in the freezer and are starting from scratch.
-That gives us an opportunity to add in a few special ingredients to make it even better.
+However, as life happens, there are sometimes when I don’t have any in the freezer and have to start from scratch.
+Although it is a little time consuming, it gives me an opportunity to add in a few special ingredients to make it even better.

 Making Green Bean Casserole Using Fresh Mushrooms